 We are excited to be welcoming you back to the Powerhouse Museum, Sydney Observatory and Museums Discovery Centre.
 Free timed-entry tickets and physical distancing are among the measures we’re implementing in line with the NSW Government’s health guidelines to keep visitors safe during COVID-19.

-The 22nd Biennale of Sydney exhibition Ramin Haerizadeh, Rokni Haerizadeh and Hesam Rahmanian: I Prefer Talking to Doctors About Something Else, and Linear, an exhibition which explores the significance of line and lineage within Indigenous narratives and practices, will open from 1 June 2020.
-The Boulton and Watt Engine, Locomotive No. 1, the Strasburg Clock and the Touring Hall will also be open to visitors.
+The 22nd Biennale of Sydney exhibition Ramin Haerizadeh, Rokni Haerizadeh and Hesam Rahmanian: I Prefer Talking to Doctors About Something Else, is open until 1 September 2020.
+The Boulton and Watt Engine, Locomotive No. 1 and the Strasburg Clock are also open to visitors.
+From 25 July – 11 October 2020, you can explore the new exhibition Maton: Australia’s Guitar, the largest retrospective of Australia’s leading guitar manufacturer.

 At the Sydney Observatory visitors can access the Observatory grounds and building and view the new Sydney Harbour Bridge and Sydney Opera House displays, as well as witnessing the dropping of the Time Ball at 1pm each day.
 Night tours at the Sydney Observatory will remain suspended until restrictions ease.